 - Identify assets - The first step in the process is identifying your assets.
 In other words, you need to define what you want to protect.
 To do this, you’ll need to identify and inventory all your IT assets including your systems, data, applications, users, and business processes.

-- Identify risks to your assets - Once you’ve identified your assets, you’ll need to identify the risks these assets face.
+- Identify risks to your assets - Once you’ve identified your assets, you’ll need to conduct a risk assessment to understand the risks these assets face.
 During this process, you’ll identify the risks relating to each asset, the likelihood of the risk materializing, the possible attack vectors, and the impact an attack would have on your business.

 - Be realistic about who will be targeted - Once you’ve documented your assets and security controls, you’ll need to identify those persons who are more likely to be targeted.
 This is simply because the human element is often thought of as the weakest link in the cybersecurity chain.
 After all, people on your team can be influenced by social engineering or phishing attacks to divulge sensitive information, which could make your system vulnerable to attack.